 When you appoint a Maine registered agent, here are the state requirements to be mindful of:

-- Every entity that files with the Secretary of State (both domestic and foreign) must appoint a commercial registered agent (serving as an agent as a business) or a noncommercial registered agent (privately appointed by the entity)
+- Every entity that files with the Secretary of State (both domestic and foreign) must appoint a commercial (serving as an agent for profit) or a noncommercial registered agent (privately appointed by the entity)

 - An agent must be continuously maintained